Interpersonal skills are important and also show how you can use the ability as a scope and resource in any situation.

 If you are stressed about work, focus on how you can keep things positive for yourself.

 It’s important that you can put yourself in someone’s situation.
 Being empathic will help in better communication,

-You can improve the empathy in you by doing these points:
+You can improve your empathy in you by making these points:

 - Practice more listening, and make sure you don’t interrupt people while they talk.

 - Image yourself in someone’s position.
 Also, even if you have a similar situation, still the feelings can be different.